A proof of the generalized second law for rapidly changing fields and arbitrary horizon slices: Interactions

 We now examine whether this horizon algebra obeys the necessary axioms described in section \ref{sym} for the proof of the GSL.
 Ultralocality is trivial in 1+1 dimensions, since there is only one horizon generator.
 Lorentz Symmetry and Stability hold by virtue of the normal QFT axioms.\footnote{Although the discussion in this subsection is entirely about QFT on a fixed background spacetime, the reader may wonder why one would want to consider a 1+1 CFT's for a matter sector given that GR is topological in 2 dimensions.
 The answer is that the proof given in section \ref{arg} is equally applicable to 2d dilaton gravity, in which the dilaton plays the role of the ``area''.}

 The only tricky point is Determinism, which requires the exterior of the horizon to be determined by $\mathcal{A}(H)$ and $\mathcal{A}(\mathcal{I}^+)$.
-In the case of a chiral CFT which breaks into independent left-moving and right-moving sectors, Determinism is obvious.
-In the case of a non-chiral theory, the only new issue is that there may be superselection constraints relating the left-moving and right-moving fields.
-For example, in the theory of a free fermion, it is possible to introduce a ``twist operator'' with weight $(1/16,\,1/16)$, but one cannot view this operator as a product of two operators with weight $(1/16,\,0)$ and $(0,\,1/16)$ without destroying modular invariance \cite{ginsparg89}.
-Thus there might be nontrivial constraints relating $\mathcal{A}(H)$ with $\mathcal{A}(\mathcal{I}^+)$.
+In the case of a chiral CFT, which breaks into independent left-moving and right-moving sectors, Determinism is obvious.
+But in the case of a non-chiral theory, there exist operators which are not products of chiral currents, e.g. the operators built on the weight $(1/16,\,1/16)$ and weight $(1/2,\,1/2)$ operators in the Ising model.
+It seems possible that there might be information stored in the other operators, which cannot be measured strictly on the lightfront.

-However, a non-chiral CFT can be extended into a chiral CFT simply by ignoring these superselection constraints and making the left-moving and right-moving sectors independent.
-This can ruin modular invariance, but modular invariance was not needed for the proof of the GSL.
-By the operator-state correspondence, it will also increase the number of states of the theory, but it does not affect the vacuum state $\sigma$, and one can simply choose the state $\rho$ to satisfy the constraints of the non-chiral CFT.
+It seems however that information outside the horizon would still be contained in the algebra generated by (a) left-chiral operators in $\mathcal{A}(H)$, (b) right-chiral operators in $\mathcal{A}(\mathcal{I}^+)$, and (c) all operators (including non-chiral operators) in a neighborhood $N[i^+]$ of timelike infinity $i^+$, where $H$ joins onto $\mathcal{I}^+$.\footnote{By ``generated'', we mean that we consider the smallest von Neumann algebra containing all the operators in (a)-(c).} That is because any operator in $\mathcal{A}(N[i^+])$ could be translated to any other point outside the horizon by use of the stress tensor current.
+Thus, if we interpret Determinism in this way, then this appears to imply the GSL for general 1+1 dimensional CFT's.\footnote{This argument replaces an erroneous one that was given in previous versions of this article.}

 \paragraph{\textbf{Higher dimensional CFT.}} In higher dimensional interacting CFT's, a local field will no longer obey the free wave equation.
 This means that it must have a nonzero anomalous dimension $\eta$.
 For example, a primary scalar field in $D$ dimensions will have a dimension $\Delta = (D - 2)/2 + \eta$, with $\eta > 0$ due to the unitarity bound.
 Such fields do not form operators when smeared on the horizon alone.
 This can be seen from evaluating the square of the smeared field using the spectral decomposition of the operator: